Guide to Email Design and Best Practices

 - Whenever possible, use personalised photos.

-- GIFs increase the engagement rates with the emails and turn the email design fun and interactive.
+- GIFs increase the emails’ engagement rates and make the email design fun and interactive.

 5. Email Layout

-The email layout is an essential aspect of email design as it directs the recipients to what they should look at first and where they can proceed from there.
+The email layout is an essential aspect of email design as it directs the recipients to what they should look at first and where they can proceed.

 The email reader should be able to swiftly skim the email via a logical structure with main headers, pre-headers, and visuals drawing attention to the most critical information.
 You can use layout to break up space and aid in creating content sections.